gfx-rs/rspirv/README.md

 [SPIR-V][spirv] is a common intermediate language for representing graphics shaders and compute kernels for multiple Khronos APIs, such as [Vulkan][vulkan], [OpenGL][opengl], and [OpenCL][opencl].

+rspirv defines a common SPIR-V [memory representation][doc-mr] (MR) as the medium for various purposes. rspirv also provides a [parser][doc-parser] to parse a given SPIR-V binary module into its MR.

+[SPIRV-Tools][spirv-tools] is the Khronos Group's official C++ implementation of SPIR-V binary parser, assembler, disassembler, optimizer, and validator. rspirv is not a Rust language binding for that project; it is a complete rewrite using Rust.

 ### Disclaimer